Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Results

-Since it is not obvious what makes an explanation helpful, we ran a separate AMT task to collect correctness ratings of the explanations given the image, the question that was asked and the answer given by the VQA model (Figure \ref{fig:expl_corr_ratings}). {\giedrius{The \{image, question, answer\} triplets were taken from the set of those used prior in the ExAG games.}} The workers were asked to rate the explanations according to the following options: ``Exactly on-point'' (\textit{Excellent}), ``Mostly on-point'' (\textit{Mostly on-point}), ``Indifferent'' (\textit{Indifferent}), ``Somewhat off'' (\textit{Somewhat off}) and ``Completely Wrong'' (\textit{Wrong}).
-For all plots, the ratings were averaged for a game and were binned into the original choices.
+To analyze by explanation correctness, we ran a separate AMT task to collect correctness ratings of the explanations for the secret image, the question that was asked and the answer given by the VQA model.
+Three independent workers were asked to rate the explanations for the given question and image according to the following options: ``Exactly on-point'' (referred to as \textit{Excellent} hereon), ``Mostly on-point'' (\textit{Mostly on-point}), ``Indifferent'' (\textit{Indifferent}), ``Somewhat off'' (\textit{Somewhat off}) and ``Completely Wrong'' (\textit{Wrong}).
+The histogram of ratings is shown in Figure \ref{fig:expl_help_ratings}.

-Figure \ref{fig:expl_corr_gamewinrate} shows game performance as a function of explanation accuracy ratings.
-We see that overall (panel \ref{fig:expl_corr_gamewinrate}a), combined (\ref{fig:expl_corr_gamewinrate}b) and attention-based (\ref{fig:expl_corr_gamewinrate}c) correct explanations are not sufficient for improving game performance (and hence being helpful), however, incorrect explanations can severely hurt performance.
-Related QAS answers, as long as they are \textit{mostly on-point}, help game performance substantially (see Figure \ref{fig:expl_corr_gamewinrate}d).
+Figure \ref{fig:expl_corr_gamewinrate} shows game performance as a function of explanation correctness ratings.
+We see that for modes with overall (\ref{fig:expl_corr_gamewinrate}a), combined (\ref{fig:expl_corr_gamewinrate}b) and attention-based (\ref{fig:expl_corr_gamewinrate}c), correct explanations are not sufficient for improving game performance, while, incorrect explanations can severely degrade the performance.
+This suggests that giving incorrect explanations can make players disbelieve a correct answer and hence fail games.
+We observe that while RelQAs has very few \textit{Excellent} cases, as long as they are \textit{Mostly on-point}, they help game performance substantially (\ref{fig:expl_corr_gamewinrate}d).